airbytehq/airbyte/docs/contributing-to-airbyte/updating-documentation.md

 1. Modify docs using Git or the Github UI \(All docs live in the `docs/` folder in the [Airbyte repository](https://github.com/airbytehq/airbyte)\)
 2. If you're adding new files, update `docs/SUMMARY.md`.
-4. Create a Pull Request
+3. Create a Pull Request

+### Sidebar updates
+To edit the sidebar you must [edit this JSON in this Javascript file](https://github.com/airbytehq/airbyte/blob/master/docusaurus/sidebars.js).

 ### Modify in the Github UI